This woman is driving me crazy. – Luke 18:5

 And when bold prayers become the norm, so do the miraculous breakthroughs that follow.

 I know there may be naysayers who find fault with Josh’s approach, but sometimes you need to do something crazy, something risky, something dramatic.
 That’s what Honi the circle maker did when he drew a circle in the sand and declared that he wouldn’t come out until it rained.
 The Sanhedrin almost excommunicated him because they thought his prayer was too bold.
 But you cannot argue with a miracle, can you?
 His radical prayer resulted in rain.
 And Honi was ultimately honored for “the prayer that saved a generation.”

 For the record, the Sanhedrin still exists in every organization, every denomination, and every church.
 But don’t let the nitpickers and naysayers keep you from doing something crazy if you know God has called you to do it.
 For the record, RTC didn’t just get a new lease on their building; they got a new lease on their faith!

 There is a pattern repeated in Scripture: crazy miracles are the offspring of crazy faith.
 Normal begets normal.

 - Crazy begets crazy.
 If we want to see God do crazy miracles, sometimes we need to pray crazy prayers.

 Bold prayers honor God and God honors bold prayers.

 Excerpted with permission from Draw the Circle by Mark Batterson, copyright Zondervan.

 * * *

 Do you want to see God do crazy miracles?
 Are you ready to pray crazy prayers?
-Join the conversation on our blog!
+Join the conversation!
 We would love to hear from you about going crazy in your prayer life! ~ Devotionals Daily